eth-cscs/DLA-Future/misc/synchronization.md

 ## Matrix and Matrix Tiles basics

-The Matrix object (`dlaf::matrix::Matrix`) is the object which manages the setup of the correct dependencies of the tasks which involve any of its tiles.
+The matrix object (`dlaf::matrix::Matrix`) is the object which manages the setup of the correct dependencies of the tasks which involve any of its tiles.

-Matrix tiles (`dlaf::matrix::Tile`) can be accessed using two Matrix methods.
+Matrix tiles (`dlaf::matrix::Tile`) can be accessed using two matrix methods.
 - `operator()` returns a `hpx::future` of a tile containing the requested tile,
 - `read()` returns a copy of a `hpx::shared_future` of a tile with constant elements representing the tile (allows only read operations on tile elements).